-HOWARD J. STANISLAWSKI focuses his practice on government contracts and export controls.
+HOWARD J. STANISLAWSKI focuses his practice on government contracts, with a major emphasis on aerospace and defense matters, and export controls.
 He has worked with many domestic and international clients in both counseling and litigation and has represented clients with the United States Department of Defense, Department of State, Department of Commerce, Department of Homeland Security, Department of Education, Department of Energy, Federal Bureau of Investigation, Environmental Protection Agency, United States Agency for International Development, Department of Justice, Department of Transportation and Department of Health and Human Services.
 Howard has represented clients in litigation at the United States Court of Appeals for the Federal Circuit, United States Court of Federal Claims, United States District Courts and state courts in a variety of states, Armed Services Board of Contract Appeals, General Services Board of Contract Appeals, and Government Accountability Office.
+From 2005 through 2014, Howard served on the NASA Advisory Council and the NAC’s Finance, Accounting, and Budget Committee.

 Howard has significant experience in all areas of federal government contracts law involving the Federal Acquisition Regulation (FAR), the DOD Supplement to the FAR (DFARS), and other agency FAR Supplements, as well as working with US export control statutes and regulations, with a particular focus on the Arms Export Control Act (AECA) and the International Traffic in Arms Regulations (ITAR).
 Howard has worked extensively with pharmaceutical and medical device manufacturers, and has regularly focused on the General Services Administration (GSA) and Department of Veterans Affairs (VA) Federal Supply Schedule (FSS) contracts.
 He has also worked with pharmaceutical manufacturers in connection with the VA Master Agreement, Medicare and Medicaid qualification, and other aspects of federal government contracting, including master agreements and blanket purchase agreements.
 Howard works closely with Sidley’s Global Arbitration, Trade and Advocacy and Healthcare practices.